prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 2. Load GroupInnerJoinsByConnector optimizer based on session flag

-JdbcJoinRenderByConnector optimizer need to load based on global flag ‘enable-join-query-pushdown’.
-This flag should be configure in presto-main custom-config.properties with default value as false.
-This flag is able to set by the user using existing customisation API or through the backend.
-Once the flag update a presto restart is expected to reflect the properties.
+JdbcJoinRenderByConnector optimizer need to load based on session flag ‘enable-join-query-pushdown’.
+This flag should be configure in presto-main config.properties with default value as false.

-The necessary code change to add this flag in ConfigConstant.java and load its value from custom-config.properties using existing ConfigUtil method should do as part of this.

 If the flag is set (‘enable-join-query-pushdown=true’), then while starting presto JdbcJoinRenderByConnector optimizer should add to PlanOptimizers list.
 If it is not set  (‘enable-join-query-pushdown=false’) the JdbcJoinRenderByConnector optimizer itself will not load to the application to perform JoinPushdown operation.